turingschool/curriculum/source/projects/independent_project.markdown

 * Technologies: raphael.js, compass
 * Integrations: facebook, flickr
 * LivingSocial: families
-* Concept: Discovering which of your friends are interested in a deal.
+* Concept: Buying deals for groups of people when 3 of your friends agree to join in.
 * Planning:
-  1. Problem: People don't like committing to deals.
-They aren't sure if their friends will buy a deal so no one buys.
-Sweet deals pass us by.
+  1. Problem: Voucher experiences are better with friends and family.
-  2. Elevator: YouGot5Days proves you're committed to a deal.
+  2. Elevator: <Insert App Name Here> buys vouchers for 3 of your friends that are interested.
+You and your friends receive a me + 3 discount and we take a small cut.
+You and your friends have fun together and we make some monies.
-     Purchase a deal and show your friends or check out what your friends have committed to.
-What if no one wants to do it with you?
-Well you got 5 days to get a refund!
+  3. Core Features: Automatically buy deals for you and three of your friends.
-  3. Core Features: It helps you avoid missing deals that you really want to be a part of by easily seeing which friends in your social graph have purchased deals.
-Manage referral codes of your friends to help with me + 3 optimization.
-Profit.
+     Social connections and sharing through Facebook.
+Stripe integration for voucher purchasing.
+Emailing vouchers to all of your friends when vouchers are ready.

 ### Daniel Kaufman